spex-xray/spex-help/source/models/pion.rst

 :math:`5\times 10^{-25}` W :math:`\mathrm{m}^{-3}`.
 In this case there are 3
 solutions.
 SPEX chooses by default the hottest solution.
 You can see all solutions by putting the parameter *fmod=1* and using the *heat* ascii output option.
-Or check the behaviour of the hating balance by issuing the *ebal* ascii output option.
+Or check the behaviour of the heating balance by issuing the *ebal* ascii output option (:ref:`sec:ascdump`).
 You can select which solution you want to use in SPEX by setting the *soln* parameter.
 Default is 0 (hottest solution), and for the above case of 3 solutions values of 1, 2 and 3 renders you the coldest, second ant hottest solution.
 Test this with the *heat* or *plas* output options.

 ..
-Warning:: When you set soln to a non-zero value, use fmod=1, otherwise SPEX may crash.
+Warning:: When you set *soln* to a non-zero value, use fmod=1, otherwise SPEX may crash.

 No equilibrium solution